Managing Up Map · Leadership Cartography™

 • The goals keep shifting, but the deadline doesn't.

-• You're afraid to report the truth about how behind you are.
+• You're not sure how to tell the truth about how behind you are.

-• You don't know how to say "no" to executive requests without damaging the relationship.
+• You don't know how to decline executive requests without damaging the relationship.

 • You spend more time managing perceptions than managing outcomes.

-• You struggle to influence stakeholders who have power but no direct authority over your work
+• You're trying to influence stakeholders who have power but no direct line to your work.

-If this is your terrain, you don't need more effort.
+If that's where you are, you don't need more effort.
 You need a clearer map.
-Start with the framework that makes your work legible to decision-makers.
+Start with the framework that makes your work legible to the people who decide.

 A colorful infographic titled 'Managing Up: Navigating Outcome, Evidence, Constraint, & Decision' displays four sections with illustrations of business meetings and data analysis.
 The sections include Outcome, Evidence, Decision, and Constraint, each explaining different aspects of leadership flow and decision-making process.

 When you're managing from the middle, stop sending effort.
 Start sending signal.
-These four signals translate your work into a form leaders can decide with.
+Most managers describe their work — they don't structure it for a decision.
+These four signals translate your work into a form leaders can move with.

 Before your next 1:1, map these four signals.
-They're what your leader needs to move with you, not what you need to prove about yourself.
+They tell your leader what to do next — not what you need to prove about yourself.

-1. Outcome – What success looks like to them (not just task completion).
+What success looks like to them — not just task completion.

-2. Evidence – How they will measure it (the data or signal they trust).
+How they will measure it — the data or signal they trust.

-3. Constraint – What limits the options (time, budget, capacity, dependencies).
+What limits the options — time, budget, capacity, dependencies.

-4. Decision – What you need from them to move forward (approval, input, resources, clarity).
+What you need from them to move forward — approval, input, resources, or clarity.

 • Decision: Which vendor shortlist should I pursue, or do you need different evaluation criteria?